ashwinkumar12345/ethereum-intro/README.md

       //Inbox is a constructor function
       //Contructor function is automatically called when the contract is deployed
       //public means that the function can be called by anyone
-      //Function Types: public, private (only the contract can call this function), view (returns data but does not modify),
+      //Function types: public, private (only the contract can call this function), view (returns data but does not modify),
-      //pure (does not return or modify data), payable (send some ether along)
+      //pure (does not return or modify data), payable (sends some ether along)

               message = initialMessage;
           }